box/developer.box.com/content/guides/embed/box-embed.md

   ![Box Embed Configuration](./embed-configuration.png)
 </ImageFrame>

-Once you are done customizing the embed widget, you need to copy and paste the embed code into your site or web application.
+When you are done customizing the embed widget, copy and paste the embed code into your site or web application.

 ## Programmatically

-If you want to add more customization to Box Embed, you have the ability to build it programmatically.
-The format for an embed snippet is as follows.
+If you want to customize Box Embed even further, you can do it programmatically.
+The format for an embed snippet is as follows:

 ```html
 <iframe